-Tax season can be an extremely nerve-wracking time, but this does not have to be the case!
-Starting your tax preparation before December 31st is just one way to prevent stress.
-Below are 5 tips for surviving tax season.
+Tax season can be an extremely nerve-wracking time, but that doesn’t have to be the case!
+Starting your tax preparation before the end of the year is just one way to prevent stress.

 Step 1: Make Sure Your Books are in Order

-Making sure your business transactions are recorded properly is one simple way to avoid stress.
-Record all business transactions in a general ledger so everything is easy to locate, well organized, and accessible.
+Making sure your business transactions are recorded properly is one simple way to avoid unnecessary stress.
+It is recommended to record all business transactions in a general ledger so that information is easy to locate, well organized, and accessible.
 Lost transactions can cause even the most easy-going person to lose their cool.

-Double check to ensure that your books are balanced!
-Programs like QuickBooks should have updated your books automatically.
-To be safe, you should double check to make sure that it has been updating accurately.
+You should also double-check to ensure that your books are balanced.
+Programs like QuickBooks should have updated your books automatically, but to be safe, you should review it to ensure that it has updated accurately.
 If you are using double-entry accounting, the sum of all the credits should be equal to the sum of all debits.
 This goes hand in hand with making sure your books match your bank records.

-It is possible to miss some deductions.
-Say Bookkeeping highly recommends separating your personal and business expenses.
-This is an easy way to prevent a headache caused by having to sort through expenses when they are all mixed up in one account.
+Lastly, it is possible to miss deductions.
+VaroTeam highly recommends separating your personal and business expenses to help prevent headaches caused by having to sort through expenses when they are all mixed up in a single account.

-The IRS will allow you to deduct money that someone owes you but cannot pay you back from your taxes.
-Try to keep a detailed account of these because the IRS will make you prove it.
+The IRS will allow you to deduct money that is still owed to you but cannot pay you back from your taxes.
+Keep a detailed account of these instances because the IRS will often make you prove it.

-Minor business repairs can also be tax deductible.
-If you plan on making minor overhauls you might want to make them before December 31st.
+Minor business repairs can also be tax-deductible.
+If you plan on making minor overhauls for your business, it’s recommended you make them before December 31st.

 Step 3: Set Aside Enough Money to Pay Your Taxes

-Setting aside tax money, even if you do make estimated tax payments through the year, is another easy way to avoid unnecessary headaches.
-If you aren’t sure how much money you will owe in taxes, set aside 30% of your earnings or 30% or each paycheck to ensure you are covered.
-You should also keep your tax money in a separate bank account to ensure that you are track.
+Setting aside tax money, even if you do make estimated tax payments through the year, is another simple way to avoid unnecessary stress.
+If you aren’t sure how much money you will owe in taxes, VaroTeam recommends setting aside approximately 30% of your earnings, or 30% of each paycheck, to ensure you are covered.
+You should also keep your tax money in a separate bank account to ensure that you are on track.

-Step 4: Keep Up to Date with Current Tax Reforms and State Specific Tax Laws
+Step 4: Stay Updated on Current Tax Reforms and State Specific Tax Laws

 - C Corporations get a 21% flat income tax rate.